 C. OBMP SEMI-ANNUAL STATUS REPORT 2023-1

-Recommend to the Watermaster Board to adopt the Semi-Annual OBMP status Report 2023-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.
-(Page 6)
+Recommend to the Advisory Committee to recommend to the Watermaster Board to adopt the Semi-Annual OBMP status Report 2023-1, along with filing a copy with the Court, subject to any necessary non-substantive changes.
+(Page 20)